AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART7.md

 5. **fn_VectorCosineSimilarity (1 blocker)**
    - Requires SQL Server 2025+ for `VECTOR` data type
-   - May not compile on SQL Server 2019/2022
+   - will not compile on SQL Server 2019/2022

 **Total Blockers This Part:** 10